forem/admin-docs/docs/_getting-started/forem_setup_checklist.md

 ### 1. Set up and configure your Forem

-[Upon installing your Forem, you will be prompted to join it.](lhttps://forem-admin.netlify.app/docs/_getting-started/first_user_registration) As the first user, you will be given `Super Admin` privileges which will allow you to configure your Forem.
+[Upon installing your Forem, you will be prompted to join it.](https://admin.forem.com/docs/_getting-started/first_user_registration) As the first user, you will be given **Super Admin** privileges which will allow you to configure your Forem.
 [Click here for more information about different user roles.](https://admin.forem.com/docs/_forem-basics/user_roles/)

-Navigate to your **Admin Portal** by appending `/admin` to the homepage URL of your Forem (e.g. **dev.to/admin**) or selecting `Admin` from the dropdown menu under your profile image at the top-right of your screen.
+Navigate to your **Admin Portal** by appending `/admin` to the homepage URL of your Forem (e.g. **dev.to/admin**) or selecting **Admin** from the dropdown menu under your profile image at the top-right of your screen.

 ![Accessing Admin Portal from dropdown menu under profile image](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/firstDropdownAdmin.png)

 You will see the **Admin Navigation** sidebar menu on the left side of the **Forem Admin landing page**.
 This is where you will find all your Forem Admin tools and features.

-Navigate to `Customization > Config` using the Admin Navigation menu.
+Navigate to `/admin/customization/config` using the **Admin Navigation** menu.

 ![Get Started Config](https://raw.githubusercontent.com/forem/admin-docs/main/static/img/firstConfig.png)

 Once in **Config**, you will see a list of options for things that you can set up.
-For your initial configuration, you will need to complete the fields under `Get Started`:
+For your initial configuration, you will need to complete the fields under **Get Started**:

 - Community name
 - Community description